 s390_runtime_instr - enable/disable s390 CPU run-time instrumentation

 The s390_runtime_instr() system call starts or stops CPU run-time instrumentation for the calling thread.
 The command argument controls whether run-time instrumentation is started (S390_RUNTIME_INSTR_START, 1) or stopped (S390_RUNTIME_INSTR_STOP, 2) for the calling thread.
 The signum argument specifies the number of a real-time signal.
-This argument was used to specify a signal number that should be delivered to the thread if the run-time instrumentation buffer is full or if the run-time-instrumentation-halted interrupt had occurred.
+This argument was used to specify a signal number that should be delivered to the thread if the run-time instrumentation buffer was full or if the run-time-instrumentation-halted interrupt had occurred.
 This feature was never used, and in Linux 4.4 support for this feature was removed; thus, in current kernels, this argument is ignored.

 On success, s390_runtime_instr() returns 0 and enables the thread for run-time instrumentation by assigning the thread a default run-time instrumentation control block.
 The caller can then read and modify the control block and start the run-time instrumentation.
-On error, -1 is returned and errno is set to one of the error codes listed below.
+On error, -1 is returned and errno is set to indicate the error.

-EINVAL The value specified in command is not a valid command or the value specified in signum is not a real-time signal number.
+EINVAL The value specified in command is not a valid command.
+EINVAL The value specified in signum is not a real-time signal number.
 From Linux 4.4 onwards, the signum argument has no effect, so that an invalid signal number will not result in an error.
 ENOMEM Allocating memory for the run-time instrumentation control block failed.
 EOPNOTSUPP The run-time instrumentation facility is not available.